shesh99999/livestreamcamera_app/README.md

 *   High-end phone (e.g., Samsung Galaxy S21 Ultra or newer).
 *   High Tripod Stand (2.6m+), like Neewer Tripod 3m Stand.
 *   Mobile tripod holder with tilt and rotate (remote control heads like Ziphon YT1200 or Soonpho ME2/ME4 are even better).
+*   Ground pegs and Bungee Cords for Tripod stability in high wind
 *   20,000mAh (or larger) power bank for the mobile phone.
 *   **(Coming Soon)** Custom USB Dongle for ball-by-ball scoring for tablets and a remote app for the tablet.
 *   **(Coming Soon)** Software for PCS Pro (Windows) for ball-by-ball overlay for streaming.